windyznuts/files-similarity/README.md

 these steps are sequenced into functions to better model the code

-how to run :
+**How to run :
+-navigate to file folder using cd commande

-in commande line , type :
+-in commande line , type :
+g++ -o similarity similarity.cpp to compile and generate the exe file
+-to execute the code type :
-+gcc -o similarity similarity.cpp <filename1.txt> <filename2.txt>
+similarity <filename1.txt> <filename2.txt>

 file names are read from the commande line so making sure they are written correctly is important .

+**requirements :
+compiler